xmppo/Jabber-Net/Readme.md

 Jabber-Net [![NuGet][nuget-badge]][nuget] [![Appveyor build][appveyor-badge]][appveyor] [![Travis build][travis-badge]][travis]
 ==========

-⚠ This project is **deprecated**.
+⚠ This project is **deprecated**, reasons are listed in #110.
 Please use other XMPP libraries for .NET:
 - [Ubiety.Xmpp.Core](https://github.com/ubiety/Ubiety.Xmpp.Core)
 - [SharpXMPP](https://github.com/vitalyster/SharpXMPP/) (maintained by a former
   maintainer of Jabber-Net)

 Jabber-Net is a set of .NET classes for sending and receiving Extensible